awsdocs/amazon-emr-release-guide/doc_source/emr-3x-hive.md

 1. Create a MySQL or Aurora database using Amazon RDS\.

-   For information about how to create an Amazon RDS database, see [Getting Started with Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.html)\.
+   For information about how to create an Amazon RDS database, see [Getting started with Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.html)\.

 1. Modify your security groups to allow JDBC connections between your database and the **ElasticMapReduce\-Master** security group\.

-   For information about how to modify your security groups for access, see [Amazon RDS Security Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html) in the *Amazon RDS User Guide*\.
+   For information about how to modify your security groups for access, see [Amazon RDS security groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html) in the *Amazon RDS User Guide*\.

 1. Set the JDBC configuration values in `hive-site.xml`: